Codeveyor/CDVImagePickerViewController/README.md

 [![](images/2.drag_container.png)](http://codeveyor.com)

-You will see that actual container created and connectied view scene with Embed Segue.
+You will see that actual container created and connected to view scene with Embed Segue.
 Give a name for a segue

-3.Set container class at Identity Inspector tab
+3.Set container class as `CDVImagePickerViewController` at Identity Inspector tab

 [![](images/3.set_container_class.png)](http://codeveyor.com)